0xEE00/help/sl-SI/VIESReport.md

 10. Choose Default VIES County from options Slovenia or Croatia.
 11. Choose Default VIES Type from options ZP or PDV-S if Croatia is set in field VIES Country.
 12. Enter VIES Company Branch Code if company has Branch or enter 00000.
-10. Choose VIES Report No. Series to create VIES reports.
+13. Choose VIES Report No. Series to create VIES reports.
-11. Choose VIES Prepared by user ID that will prepare VIES reports when exporting XML file to authorities.
+14. Choose VIES Prepared by user ID that will prepare VIES reports when exporting XML file to authorities.
-12. Choose VIES Responsible user ID that will be responsible for VIES reports when exporting XML file to authorities.
+15. Choose VIES Responsible user ID that will be responsible for VIES reports when exporting XML file to authorities.
+16. Choose button Finish to confirm setup.

 ## User Setup